Financing Options

 - You want full ownership from the start

-- You want to maximize your savings and minimize your ROI
+- You want to maximize your long-term savings

 Adding solar to new construction